Added Jesse Terrace A4 document & some text to HMO section and Craven Road 7 November 2018

 Article 4 Directions applied to buildings proposed to be converted to Homes of Multiple Occupation (HMOs)

 There are TWO Article 4 Directions which have been applied by RBC in respect of buildings proposed to be converted to HMOs.
-The Council’s “Help with Planning website” Help with Planning provides information about only one of them, the houses in the University’s Residential Catchment Area.
-Below we provide information about both:
+The Council’s “Help with Planning website” Help with Planning provides now information about both.
+The areas are:

 - Houses in the University’s Residential Catchment Area